Tamilselvan-2512/Tamilselvan-2512/README.md

 🎯 **Lead Technical Recruiter | Aspiring Data Analyst**
 📍 Coimbatore, India

-I am a results-driven **Lead Technical Recruiter** with 4+ years of experience in full-cycle IT recruitment and a strong passion for **Data Analytics**.
-I enjoy transforming data into meaningful insights and building dashboards that support business decisions.
+Aspiring Data Analyst with hands-on project experience and certification in Data Analytics + Python, skilled in SQL, Python, Power BI, Excel Pivot Tables, dashboards, and data visualization.
+Currently working as a Lead Technical Recruiter at Emergere Technologies LLC, managing end-to-end recruitment for multiple technology roles.
+Brings strong analytical thinking, experience with data-driven metrics, trend analysis, and stakeholder reporting.
+Proven ability to interpret data, build insights, and present findings through clear visualizations.
+Actively seeking to transition into a Data Analyst role to apply technical and business skills in a data-focused environment.

 ---

 ## 🔹 About Me

-- 💼 Lead Technical Recruiter at **Emergere Technologies**
+- 💼 Lead Technical Recruiter at **Emergere Technologies** with 5+ years of exp
 - 📊 Transitioning into **Data Analytics & Business Intelligence**
 - 🔍 Strong experience in sourcing, stakeholder management, and analytics-driven decision making
 - 🚀 Promoted to Lead role based on consistent performance